Dark streaks and algae on your Charleston roof — what they mean and what to do

 Free · No Obligation · Local Experts

-The dark streaks running down asphalt shingles across Charleston are caused by Gloeocapsa magma — a cyanobacteria (blue-green algae) that thrives in humid, warm coastal environments.
-Charleston's climate is essentially ideal for this organism: high humidity, warm temperatures for nine months of the year, and the limestone-based filler in most asphalt shingles provides the nutrient source the algae need to colonize.
-The streaks are not cosmetic only — active algae growth accelerates shingle granule loss and shortens roof lifespan.
+The dark streaks on asphalt shingles across Charleston are caused by Gloeocapsa magma — a cyanobacteria that thrives in humid, warm coastal environments and feeds on the limestone filler in asphalt shingles.
+Charleston's climate is essentially ideal for it, and active growth accelerates granule loss and shortens roof lifespan.

 Algae and streak situations worth acting on